-The Salesforce1 downloadable apps are connected apps.
+Salesforce for Android and Salesforce for iOS are connected apps.
 As a result, you can control the users who have access to the apps, as well as other security policies.
-By default, all users in your organization can log in to the Salesforce1 downloadable apps.
+By default, all users in your organization can log in to Salesforce for Android and Salesforce for iOS.

-You can control security and access policies for each of the Salesforce1 downloadable apps, using settings components that are installed from the managed Salesforce1 connected apps package.
+You can control security and access policies for each of the Salesforce for Android and Salesforce for iOS, using settings components that are installed from the managed Salesforce connected apps package.
 These components need to be installed in Salesforce:

-- Salesforce1 for Android - Salesforce1 for iOS
+- Salesforce for Android - Salesforce for iOS

-These components are automatically installed when one of your users installs a Salesforce1 downloadable app from the App Store or Google Play on a mobile device and authenticates with your organization by logging in to the mobile app.
+These components are automatically installed when one of your users installs a Salesforce for Android and Salesforce for iOS from the App Store or Google Play on a mobile device and authenticates with your organization by logging in to the mobile app.

-Alternatively, you can manually install the Salesforce1 and Chatter Apps connected apps package so you can review and modify the default security and access settings before rolling out the Salesforce1 downloadable apps to your users.
+Alternatively, you can manually install the Salesforce and Chatter Apps connected apps package so you can review and modify the default security and access settings before rolling out the Salesforce for Android and Salesforce for iOS to your users.

-When the Salesforce1 connected apps components are installed, they're added to the Connected Apps page.
+When the Salesforce connected apps components are installed, they're added to the Connected Apps page.
 (From Setup, enter Connected Apps in the Quick Find box, then select the option for managing connected apps.)
 Here, you can view and edit the settings for each of the apps, including controlling user access with profiles, permissions, and IP range restrictions.
-An error message is displayed if a restricted user attempts to log in to a Salesforce1 downloadable app.
+An error message is displayed if a restricted user attempts to log in to a Salesforce for Android and Salesforce for iOS.